xbeat/Machine-Learning/README.md

 Introduction to Physics-Informed Neural Networks (PINNs)

 Physics-Informed Neural Networks (PINNs) are a powerful tool that combines the flexibility of neural networks with the constraints of physical laws.
 They are designed to solve complex problems in physics and engineering by incorporating domain knowledge into the learning process.

+## Time Series Date Time Formatting in Python

+Introduction to Time Series Date Time Formatting

+Time series data often involves working with dates and times.
+Proper formatting of these elements is crucial for accurate analysis and visualization.
+In Python, the datetime module provides powerful tools for handling date and time data.
+This slideshow will explore various aspects of time series date time formatting, offering practical examples and techniques.

 ## Gradient Descent Explained with Python